-SCC1 Provision must be made in the land allocated for new development for a single site of 1.6 hectares for a primary school including pre-school provision, with the site to be transferred by the applicant/developer free of charge to Norfolk County Council.
+SCC1 Provision must be made in the land allocated for new development for a single site of 2 hectares for a primary school including pre-school provision, with the site to be transferred by the applicant/developer free of charge to Norfolk County Council.
 The primary school and pre-school provision and future improvement of the catchment high school will be funded by the developers either through a Section 106 Agreement or the Community Infrastructure Levy or possibly a combination of both.
 Land transfer will be dealt with separately through a Section 106 Agreement in the event that the Community Infrastructure Levy is used to fund any building works for the schools.
 SCC2 New developments should make appropriate provision for the increased demand for medical facilities including dentistry.
 SCC3 Walking and cycling will be encouraged by the provision of new routes.
 New development will be permitted only where it provides natural surveillance of public spaces, safe footpaths and cycle ways, as well as satisfactory lighting, in accordance with national planning guidance.
 SCC4 The construction methods and furnishing of community buildings must minimise energy and water use, and promote the use of alternative energy sources.
 SCC5 The developers should provide for a 3.8 hectare playing field to accommodate a cricket pitch, football pitches and Pavilion to include changing rooms.
 Play areas for children must be provided and in accordance with the guidelines in force at the time.
-This policy does not apply to the extent (if any) that it would render needed development unviable.
-SCC6 New developments on the allocated sites for housing must ensure that broadband connections that are at least fast can be provided and thus assist both community integration and business activity, except to the extent (if any) that this would render needed development unviable.
+SCC6 New developments on the allocated sites for housing must ensure that broadband infrastructure can be provided to guarantee a minimum speed of 24Mbps (superfast) and thus assist both community integration and business activity.
 SCC7 All developers will be required to make provision for additional library facilities for the library service which serves the development.
-This will be funded through either a Section 106 Agreement or the Community Infrastructure Levy, except to the extent (if any) that this would render needed development unviable.
+This will be funded through a Section 106 Agreement.
 SCC8 Space should be set aside for provision of allotments and a community orchard in allocated development areas to meet the expressed local need.
 A possible site is indicated on the Proposals Map.